enkidevs/curriculum/web/html-and-css-basics/computer-code/intro-code.md

 ---
 ## Revision

-What HTML element is used in place of "???" to visually highlight the difference of the paragraph elements in an appropriate way?
+What HTML element is used to visually highlight the difference of the paragraph elements in an appropriate way?

 `<p>`The `<???>``<p>``</p>``</???>` tags are used in HTML to create paragraphs.`</p>`